 The reality of the situation is quite different.
 Deceptively cold water, underwater currents, reeds, weeds and rubbish can all catch out the strongest of swimmers.
 Not for nothing are the summer months labelled “peak drowning season” by the emergency services.

 These terrible incidents are nothing new.
+The latest Water Incident Database (WAID) shows there were 1,931 drowning fatalities from 2014 to 2020.
 A report written by the National Water Safety Forum in 2017 recommended mandatory lessons about cold water shock as part of the primary education curriculum to deter future instances.
 Almost a year later though, this proposal is still awaiting the Government’s attention.

 Despite warnings issued by the Police, signage prohibiting swimming and even news reports of these deaths, the tiny minority assume they are immune to the risk.
 For the time being at least it seems likely that reports of this sort will continue to make the news.